 Located on the Lhaviyani Atoll just north of the international airport atoll, Kanuhura is a private island surrounded by hundreds of uninhabited islands and dive sites.
-Kanuhura Maldives is a 5-star luxury resort set among lush vegetation and a beautiful white-sand beach, and is perfect for couples as well as families who are looking for a boutique Maldives experience.
+Kanuhura Maldives (now Six Senses Kanuhura) is a 5-star luxury resort set among lush vegetation and a beautiful white-sand beach, and is perfect for couples as well as families who are looking for a boutique Maldives experience.

 As soon as we landed at Velana International Airport, we were greeted by Auzam and taken to the seaplane check-in counter before being driven to the Kanuhura private waiting lounge.
 No fuss, no trying to figure out the ferry schedule – believe me, after waking up at 1 AM to drive to the airport in Sri Lanka, Auzam was a godsend.
 We waited about 2 hours for the seaplane flight while other passengers arrived, but had plenty of coffee and food (and free wifi) to keep us entertained.

 And then it was time for my first ever seaplane flight – spoiler: the view is incredible, just look at this!